 Adult Freshman Admission

 The University of Tennessee at Chattanooga encourages applications from adults who are 21 years of age or older.
-Adult freshmen applicants are expected to submit official high school transcripts, including type of diploma and date of graduation, but do not need to submit ACT or SAT scores.
-Applicants may be asked to take UTC placement examinations to help demonstrate their academic preparedness for college.
-Applicants with high school equivalency diplomas are expected to present a score of at least 45 on the General Education Development (GED) test.
+Adult freshmen applicants must submit official high school transcripts or equivalent, including type of diploma and date of graduation.
+Adult applicants do not need to submit ACT or SAT scores.
+The University may require some applicants to take UTC placement examinations to demonstrate academic preparedness.
+An applicant with a high school equivalency diplomas must have a score of at least 45 on the General Education Development (GED) test.